Vito Cozzoli: Awards

-In 2017, Vito Cozzoli was honored with the Bronze Star for Sports Merit by CONI (Italian National Olympic Committee), followed by the Silver Star in 2018.
+In 2017, Vito Cozzoli was honored with the Silver and then with the Bronze Star for Sports Merit by CONI (Italian National Olympic Committee), followed by the Silver Star in 2018.
 Additionally, he was bestowed with the Grand Cross pro Merito Melitensi of the Sovereign Order of Malta, and he holds the title of Commander of the Equestrian Order of Saint Agatha of San Marino.
 He was also awarded the honorary title of Officier of the Guardia di Finanza by the National Association of Customs Officers of Italy.